atgreen/advent-of-code-2021/README.md

 Here are some of my personal learnings from 2021.

-* Always remember that Common Lisp as three languages: Lisp, `loop` and `format`.  `loop` and `format` incredibly versatile -- use them.
+* Always remember that Common Lisp is three languages: Lisp, `loop` and `format`.  `loop` and `format` incredibly versatile -- use them.
 * I have never used the `on` mechanism in loop before.
   [01.lisp](https://github.com/atgreen/advent-of-code-2021/blob/main/01.lisp)